ConsBiol-unibern/SDMtune/README.md

 Speed test
 ==========

-We test now the difference in computation speed between the predict function of the **dismo** package that uses the Java software and the predict function of the **SDMsel** package.
+We test now the difference in computation speed between the predict function of the **dismo** package that uses the Java software and the predict function of the **SDMtune** package.
 We also test if the results are equivalent.

 The following code creates a function to test the equivalence of the results: